LandSandBoat/lsb-wiki/Performance-Profiling-with-Tracy.md

 You will see it connect and start profiling.

-You can launch `Tracy.exe` before or after `xi_map.exe`, it isn't important.
+You can launch `tracy-profiler.exe` before or after `xi_map.exe`, it isn't important.

 It is usually better to wait until startup has completed before you attach Tracy, as the startup routine isn't a good indicator of the server's runtime performance.
+The startup is also incredibly intensive in terms of how much data is collected and transmitted.
+If you don't need to profile the startup specifically, you should only attach `tracy-profiler.exe` once the server is up and running.

 Once connected, you should see something like this: